 According to the revelation from DeepMind, the AI used in the research had the accuracy level of professional clinicians, particularly in detecting diseases like macular degeneration and diabetic eye disease.

-What’s more, the artificial intelligence technology could also recommend the ideal course of actions for those with eye conditions as well as suggest the one that called for urgent care.
+What’s more, the artificial intelligence technology could also recommend the ideal course of action for those with eye conditions as well as suggest the one that called for urgent care.

 According to Mustafa Suleyman, DeepMind’s co-founder, the significant part about the entire research is that the AI boasts of “explainability”, which could increase physicians’’ trust in its recommendations.